 - 1. Students must report to the designated location on campus when they arrive to school at the beginning of the school day and will remain in ISS until dismissal time. - 2.
 Students will bring materials to complete, including an ISS assignment with their teachers' names, subjects, and assignments.
 Students are responsible for obtaining assignments from each teacher. - 3.
 Students will not be permitted to go to their lockers.
 All materials must be brought to the room when reporting. - 4.
-Students may not bring food or drink into the ISS room.

-- 5. No disruptive behavior will be allowed. - 6.
+Students may not bring food or drink into the ISS room. - 5.
+No disruptive behavior will be allowed. - 6.
 Unexcused absences from suspension will be referred to the principal. - 7.
 Sleeping is prohibited. - 8.
-Students must abide by IDEA's policies and behavioral standards during their suspension period. - A student who misses a scheduled ISS session without a confirmed excuse will be assigned one day out of school suspension.
-If a student misses more than one scheduled ISS session without a confirmed excuse, he or she may be subject to expulsion.
+Students must abide by IDEA's policies and behavioral standards during their suspension period. - 9.
+If a student missed a scheduled ISS with or without a confirmed excuse, the student will fulfill the consequence when the student returns to school.

-Failure to follow these guidelines will be reported to the principal for further action, which may include up to three days of out-ofschool suspension or any other Level I consequence.
+Failure to follow these guidelines will be reported to the principal for further action.